clause-bielefeld/clause-bielefeld.github.io/python.md

 In notebooks, code and text can be clustered in individuall "cells".
 You can think of code cells as individual Python scripts: They can be run independently, the output is displayed below the respective code cell.
 Cells can be run in any order - e.g. all cells from top to bottom, individual cells in any order, or the same cells multiple times.
 If a code cell is run, it can access everything which was set by previous cells - for example variables, which have been defined, or imported modules.

+Notebooks can be created or accessed through the browser-based Jupyter Notebook/Lab environments.
+Alternatively, editors such as Visual Studio Code provide plug-ins for working with notebooks.

 A more detailed description of what notebooks can do and how to use them can be found in the [JupyterLab documentation](https://jupyterlab.readthedocs.io/en/stable/user/notebook.html).

 ## 3. Using Python via the command line on Windows

 On Windows, Python can be used from the [command line](https://en.wikipedia.org/wiki/Command-line_interface) just like in Linux or MacOS.
 For this, the file *python.exe*, which is created when installing Anaconda, has to be run from a command line interpreter.
 However, some setup steps might be necessary, which are described below.

 "Windows PowerShell" is the pre-installed command line interpreter on Windows.
-It can be started either from the start menu, or from the Windows Explorer in any directory (via "File" -> "Open Windows PowerShell").
+(Alternatively, you can use the Anaconda Prompt.)
+PowerShell can be started either from the start menu, or from the Windows Explorer in any directory (via "File" -> "Open Windows PowerShell").
 After starting PowerShell, a so-called [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt) is displayed, which indicates that PowerShell is ready to accept commands.
 In PowerShell the prompt consists of "PS", followed by the [path](https://en.wikipedia.org/wiki/Path_(computing)) to the current directory and a subsequent ">".
 If PowerShell is run from Explorer, it directly starts in the directory which was opened in the Explorer.

 To run the **Python interpreter in interactive mode**, the full (*absolute*) path to python.exe can be entered in PowerShell.
 For example: `C:\Users\YourName\anaconda3\python.exe`.
 This path will look different, depending on the directory where Anaconda was installed.
 Hint: Use the "Tab" key to auto-complete commands or paths while entering them in PowerShell; use the up and down arrow keys to toggle between commands recently executed.